equinor/radix-platform/public-site/site/docs/topic-concepts/index.md

 ## Default alias

 Each application can have one specific component in one specific environment set as the _default alias_.
-This component is assigned a domain name in the format `[application].app.radix.equinor.com`, which can be used as the public URL for accessing the application.
+This component is assigned a domain name in the format `[application].app.radix.equinor.com` and assigned a certificate.
+This domain can be used as the public URL for accessing the application.

 The default alias is configured by the [`dnsAppAlias` setting](../reference-radix-config/#dnsappalias) in the `radixconfig.yaml` file.

-There is currently no way to specify custom DNS aliases (i.e. to choose your own custom domain), although this is a feature that is being considered.

-## External alias
+## External (custom) alias

 It is possible to have multiple custom DNS aliases (i.e. to choose your own custom domain) for the application.
-The _external alias_ needs to point to a component marked as public.
-The _external alias_ can have any URL, which can be used as the public URL for accessing the application, as long as the application developer provides a valid certificate for the alias.
+The _external alias_ needs to point to a component [marked as public]([marked as public](../reference-radix-config/#publicport).
+This external alias can be any domain name, which can be used as the public URL for accessing the application, as long as a valid certificate for the domain is applied.

 The external alias is configured by the [`dnsExternalAlias` setting](../reference-radix-config/#dnsexternalalias) in the `radixconfig.yaml` file.